aliefauzan/Youtube-Summarizer-and-QnA/README.md

-# YouTube Video Analyzer
+# YouTube Video Analyzer with Custom Output

-A web application that allows users to generate summaries and answer specific questions about YouTube videos without requiring any sign-in.
+A web application that allows users to generate summaries and answer specific questions about YouTube videos with customizable output formats and styles.

 ## Features